-Ankle problems can be treated with conservative therapies, and people with a certain type of heel pain may benefit from plantar fasciitis exercises.
+Ankle problems and plantar fasciitis can be treated with conservative therapies, and people with a certain type of heel pain may benefit from plantar fasciitis exercises.

 Various Ankle Problems